Frequently asked questions

 Why are some of the facilities closed?

 Keeping you and our staff safe is still our top priority.
-Facilities such as bike shops and cafes are opening where it is safe to do so.
-Where it isn’t possible to keep at least 1m distance (e.g. some toilet blocks) or while we carry out necessary checks and risk assessments (e.g. play equipment), some facilities will remain closed.
+Facilities have reopened where it is safe to do so.
+Where it isn’t possible to keep at least 1m distance (e.g. some toilet blocks) or while extra checks and risk assessments are carried out, some facilities remain closed.
 Please check our forest pages before travelling to see what’s available.

 Will there be adequate hand washing facilities?

 Although most of our toilet facilities at our larger sites have reopened, there are some sites without toilets.
 Out in the wider forest there are no hand washing facilities so consider bringing your own hand sanitiser.